Sajal Barui

-Sajal Barui (সজল বারুই) is a convicted criminal who is serving a life sentence in prison for the murder of his father, stepmother, and stepbrother.
+Sajal Barui (সজল বারুই) is a convicted criminal who is serving a life sentence in prison for the murder of his father, stepmother, and half-brother.
 He committed the murders at the age of sixteen, on 22 November 1993 in Kolkata, India.
 The murders made headlines in the Kolkata press due to the gruesome nature of the crimes and because Barui and his accomplices were minors at the time.